Bugs Bunny: 21st century

 In 2011, Bugs Bunny and the rest of the Looney Tunes gang returned to television in the Cartoon Network sitcom, The Looney Tunes Show.
 The characters feature new designs by artist Jessica Borutski.
 Among the changes to Bugs' appearance were the simplification and enlargement of his feet, as well as a change to his fur from gray to a shade of mauve (though in the second season, his fur was changed back to gray).
 In the series, Bugs and Daffy Duck are portrayed as best friends as opposed to their usual pairing as friendly rivals.
 At the same time, Bugs is more vocally exasperated by Daffy's antics in the series (sometimes to the point of anger), compared to his usual level-headed personality from the original cartoons.
-Bugs and Daffy are friends with Porky Pig in the series, although Bugs tends to be a better friend to Porky than Daffy is.
-Bugs also dates Lola Bunny in the show despite the fact that he finds her to be "crazy" and a bit too talkative at first (he later learns to accept her personality quirks, similar to his tolerance for Daffy).
-Unlike the original cartoons, Bugs lives in a regular home which he shares with Daffy, Taz (whom he treats as a pet dog) and Speedy Gonzales, in the middle of a cul-de-sac with their neighbors Yosemite Sam, Granny, and Witch Hazel.
+Bugs and Daffy maintain a close friendship with Porky Pig, though Bugs acts as a more reliable and supportive friend compared to Daffy's often self-serving behavior.
+The series also features a romantic storyline between Bugs and Lola Bunny, whose initial "crazy", overly talkative, and eccentric personality causes Bugs some frustration; however, he eventually accepts her quirks, demonstrating a tolerance similar to that which he shows toward Daffy.
+Unlike the original cartoons, Bugs lives in a regular home which he shares with Daffy, Taz (whom he treats as a pet dog) and Speedy Gonzales, in the middle of a dead-end street with their neighbors Yosemite Sam, Granny, and Witch Hazel.

 In 2015, Bugs starred in the direct-to-video film Looney Tunes: Rabbits Run, and later returned to television yet again as the star of Cartoon Network and Boomerang's comedy series New Looney Tunes (formerly Wabbit).